Phantom8015/Phantom8015/README.md

 Hello! 👋
 My name is Evaan Chowdhry, and I'm a programmer who loves to create random projects.
-I'm proficient in a variety of languages and tools, including Python, JavaScript, Bash, Node.js, and other languages.
-I am open to collaborating on anything.

 https://phantom8015.vercel.app